Samantha Akkineni To Take A Break From Movies After Wrapping Up PV Sindhu Biopic?

 Sam’s Big Moment

-As PV Sindhu enjoys a strong fan following throughout the country, her biopic is likely to a get a pan-India release.
+As PV Sindhu enjoys a strong fan following throughout the country, her biopic is likely to get a pan-India release.
 Given Sonu Sood's association with the movie, it might hit screens in Hindi as well, which is likely to help Samantha add a new dimension to her career.

 Samantha’s Last Movie?